flutter-ml/google_ml_kit_flutter/packages/google_mlkit_image_labeling/README.md

 Before you get started read about the requirements and known issues of this plugin [here](https://github.com/bharat-biradar/Google-Ml-Kit-plugin#requirements).

-### Firebase dependency
+### Firebase dependency for remote models

-[Image Labeling](https://developers.google.com/ml-kit/vision/image-labeling/) could be used with both Base Models and [Custom Models](https://developers.google.com/ml-kit/custom-models).
-Base models are bundled with the app.
-Custom Models are downloaded from [Firebase](https://firebase.google.com/).
-Since both model options are handled in this plugin, that requires you to add Firebase to your project even if you are only using the Base Models.
-More details [here](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/tree/master#firebase-dependency-custom-models).
+[Object Detection and Tracking](https://developers.google.com/ml-kit/vision/object-detection) can be used with both Base Models and [Custom Models](https://developers.google.com/ml-kit/custom-models).
+Base models are bundled with the app, and custom Models can either be bundled with the app or downloaded from [Firebase](https://firebase.google.com/).

+If you wish to use remote models hosted in Firebase, you must first enable the feature in iOS.
+Please see the additional setup instructions [here](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/tree/master#firebase-dependency-custom-models).

 To add Firebase to your project follow these steps: